 What makes these platforms (and other B-class platforms) likable–ease, accessibility, options–is the same thing that makes them insufferable–impersonal, unthoughtful, fleeting.

-To add even more irony to the addiction (though, I know, we’re moving away from labeling it an addiction), jokes run rampant addressing the very mindless action we’re taking place in.
+To add even more irony to the addiction (which, it unequivocally is), memes run rampant addressing the very mindless action we’re taking place in.

 It’s a constant tug-of-war for attention and sanity and if you don’t know exactly which pill to take, which path to follow, which company to pledge your loyalty; you can easily get swept up.